Intellectual Property

 Why choose Foot Anstey?

-Our team operates across the UK from our offices in Bristol, Exeter, London, Plymouth, Southampton and Manchester.
+Our specialist design rights lawyers operate across the UK from our offices in Bristol, Exeter, London, Plymouth, Southampton and Manchester.
 We can advise you not just on securing these rights in the UK and EU but all around the world, either through the international design system or as individual designs filed in national countries.

 Given our significant experience in enforcing rights, we are uniquely placed to advise you on what protection to put in place to ensure that any disputes can be resolved quickly with strong rights.
 Also, should your design be copied by a third party or a third party is claiming that you are infringing its design, we have significant experience in bringing and defending design right infringement cases and resolving such claims without going to trial.